sagemath/trac_to_gh/Issue 7482.md

 # Issue 7482: provide a mode so that undeclared variables magically spring into existence and object oriented notation is not necessary

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7482

 Original creator: was